 3.

-Any party whose statement of case raises or deals with an issue relating to the application of Article 81 or 82, or Chapter I or II, must serve a copy of the statement of case on the Office of Fair Trading at the same time as it is served on the other parties to the claim (addressed to the Director of Competition Policy Co-ordination, Office of Fair Trading, Fleetbank House, 2-6 Salisbury Square, London EC4Y 8JX).back to top
+Any party whose statement of case raises or deals with an issue relating to the application of Chapter I or II, must serve a copy of the statement of case on the Competition and Markets Authority at the same time as it is served on the other parties to the claim (addressed to the General Counsel,, the Competition and Markets Authority, Victoria House, Southampton Row, London WC1B 4AD).

 Case management